Here’s which programs require the most RAM and most CPU power and why they do so:

 So, if your computer wants to be able to consistently access a certain file, again and again, it will store that data on the RAM.

 This allows the computer to go through the program a lot more efficiently.

 With this in mind, programs that utilize more RAM are programs that benefit from having more and more files in that temporary memory setup.

-So, any program that has to use a whole lot of data, and frequently look at the same data again and again is going to use more RAM.
+So, any program that has to use a whole lot of data, and frequently looks at the same data, again and again, is going to use more RAM.

 What Are Examples of RAM-Intensive Programs?
 (5 Things)